Sadiq-code-nest/Sadiq-code-nest/README.md

 ## About

-DevOps & Cloud Infrastructure Engineer specializing in container orchestration, CI/CD automation, and production observability. currently delivering managed cloud infrastructure and AIOps services under the **Cloudly DevOps Team** brand.
+DevOps Engineer focused on container orchestration, CI/CD automation, and production observability — currently delivering managed infrastructure and DevOps services under the **Cloudly DevOps Team**.

 ---